-Queen's University is home to leading experts in a spectrum of disciplines related to climate action and environmental sustainability.
+Queen's University is home to leading experts in a spectrum of disciplines related to climate action, environmental sustainability, and social impact.

 School of Environmental Studies